yash-lalsh/pull-requests-hub/README.md

 - Vite (build system)

 Notes:
-As per Github docs, to get total number of comments for a PR, we need to fetch it from 2 endpoints, /repos/{owner}/{repo}/issues/{pull_number}/comments and /repos/{owner}/{repo}/pulls/{pull_number}/comments.
+As per Github docs, to get total number of comments for a PR, we need to fetch it from 2 endpoints:

+- /repos/{owner}/{repo}/issues/{pull_number}/comments
+- /repos/{owner}/{repo}/pulls/{pull_number}/comments.

 This project shows total comments count (combined from both endpoints).